sieste/doit/README.md

-# doit: Design of experiments-based interpolation technique in R
+# doit: Bayesian Computation using Design of experiments-based interpolation technique in R

 ## Overview